edoardopachera/IBS_scraper/README.md

 # IBS scraper :book:

 This project is a website scraping terminal application.
-The target of the scraper is the [IBS](https://www.ibs.it/) online bookstore.
+The target of the scraper is the <a href="https://www.ibs.it/" target="_blank">IBS</a> online bookstore.
 The main features of the program are:
 - A function that provides the user with a sorted list of book titles and corresponding authors from two sections of the website ('classifica della settimana' and 'consigliati').
 - A function that allows the user to choose a book from the list and receive more information about it (plot, information about the author using Wikipedia's API and the price).